List of Spider-Man: The Animated Series characters: Mary Jane Watson

 Mary Jane Watson (voiced by Sara Ballantine) first meets a 19-year-old Peter Parker in "The Return of the Spider-Slayers" (Season #1 Ep #4).
 Mary Jane gradually supplants Felicia Hardy as his primary love interest.
-She is last seen in Season #3 Episode 41, "Turning Point," in which the Green Goblin discovers Spider-Man's true identity.
-In a nod to The Night Gwen Stacy Died, he takes her to the George Washington Bridge.
-Spider-Man tries to save her, but she falls into a dimensional portal created by his stolen time dilation accelerator, but Spider-Man did not know about her falling into the time dilation.
+She is last seen in Season #3 Episode #14, "Turning Point", in which the Green Goblin discovers Spider-Man's true identity.
+In a nod to "The Night Gwen Stacy Died", he takes her to the George Washington Bridge.
+Spider-Man tries to save her, but she falls into a dimensional portal created by his stolen time dilation accelerator, but Spider-Man did not know about her falling into it.
 In Season 4, a clone of Mary Jane created by Miles Warren appears, and after the death of Mysterio at the end of the ninth episode of Season 4, Spider-Man revealed he was Peter to her and M.J. and Peter marry in the first episode of Season 5.
 Later, her true nature is revealed and she and a clone of Hydro-Man dissolve due to their unstable cellular structure.

 In the high-tech Spider-Man's reality, Mary Jane is still friends with Peter Parker.

-At the end of the Spider Wars storyline, the series ends with Spider-Man going with Madame Web to search for the real Mary Jane so that he can finally be reunited.
+At the end of the "Spider Wars" storyline, the series ends with Spider-Man going with Madame Web to search for the real Mary Jane so that he can finally be reunited.
+She reappears along Peter in the season finale of X-Men '97, implying that he managed to find her and bring her back, which is later confirmed by series creator Beau DeMayo.